-Jennifer Wildeman, RN, BSN comes to Guardian Home Health with fourteen years of health care experience to include hospital, long-term care & skilled rehab services.
+Jennifer Wildeman, RN, BSN came to Guardian Home Health with years of health care experience to include hospital, long-term care & skilled rehabilitation services.
 She grew up in the south-central Kansas town of Haviland but spent much of her younger years visiting family and friends at their Norton County farms in New Almelo and Lenora.

 Jennifer began her college education at Johnson County Community College in Overland Park before relocating to Lenora in 1994.
 Prior to becoming a nurse, Jennifer also worked in Telecommunications at Rural Telephone/Nex-tech as a Project Coordinator in special billing, accounts receivables and as she often jokes, “other administrative duties as assigned.”
 After her stent in telecommunications, Jennifer moved her family to Wichita where she earned her first bachelor’s degree.
 Later, she moved back to Norton to be near family where she continued her education at Colby Community College and earned her LPN and RN nursing degrees.
 While working at the Norton County Hospital from 2004-2018, she continued her nursing education and graduated with a Bachelor of Nursing degree from Wichita State University.

 During her time at Norton County Hospital, she held numerous positions to include Director of Nursing and Labor and Delivery Supervisor which have given her a wide variety of skills and expertise exposing her to the varying needs of patients in acute, skilled, newborn care and in the Emergency Department.
 Jennifer also carries certifications in Chemotherapy and Biotherapy.
 She has worked closely with the Colby Community College nursing program as a Clinical Instructor.
 Jennifer especially enjoyed working directly with and mentoring many nursing students and co-workers during her fourteen years with the hospital.
 Jennifer has a passion for nursing and goes above and beyond expectations to provide personalized care while taking a hands-on and personal approach with patients and family to educate and listen.
-She is eager to apply her experience to help Guardian accomplish our next set of goals in delivering skilled nursing and therapy-based services in the homes of our neighbors in northwest Kansas.
+She applies her experience to help Guardian deliver skilled nursing and therapy-based services in the homes of people across northwest Kansas.

-Jennifer and her husband Jamie Wildeman have been married for 15 years and have 3 children, Jacob 23, Hanna 20 and Rylan 13.
-Jennifer enjoys traveling to see friends and family, listening to music and attending concerts.
-Jennifer keeps busy attending as many of her husband's roping and rodeo events as she can as well as traveling to cheer on her youngest son while he competes in sporting events.
+Jennifer has three children, Jacob, Hanna and Rylan.
+She enjoys traveling to see friends and family, listening to music and attending concerts.
+Jennifer keeps busy attending roping and rodeo events and cheering her youngest son while he competes in multiple sporting events.

 Ashley began her nursing career as a CNA working in long term care.
 After graduating high school she attended Colby Community College earning her LPN.
 She began working in the hospital setting assuming multiple rolls including acute, skilled, outpatient clinic, and eventually case management.
 Ashley has a passion for nursing and goes above and beyond expectations to provide personalized care while taking a hands-on and personal approach with patients and family to educate and listen.